lohhaoyuan/robocup-docs/src/content/docs/about/03-ownership.md

 ## Attribution

-This document most likely stole or plagiarised other sources, or whatever else there is.
+This document likely incorporates material from other sources, whether intentionally or inadvertently.
 Should there be a lack of attribution, it should be noted that these are completely accidental.
 Do not reach out to seek that these be corrected, unless in extremely dire circumstances.